 Glen David Gold is the author of the best selling novels Carter Beats the Devil and Sunnyside and the memoir I Will Be Complete.
 He has written short stories, essays and journalism for the New York Times Sunday Magazine, Playboy, McSweeney’s, Wired and Zyzzyva, and comic books for DC, Marvel and Dark Horse.
 His dramatic work includes stuff you’ve never heard of nor seen anywhere, and easily-available episodes of the podcasts Welcome to Night Vale and The Thrilling Adventure Hour.

 Debra Gwartney is the author of two memoirs: most recently, I Am a Stranger Here Myself, winner of a Willa Award — Women Writing the West — in Creative Nonfiction, as well as winner of the RiverTeeth Nonfiction Prize, and shortlisted for the Oregon Book Award; Live Through This was a finalist for the National Book Critics Circle Award.
-Debra’s work has appeared in such journals as Granta, Virginia Quarterly Review, American Scholar, Tin House and others, including the New York Times “Modern Love” column.
-She teaches in the MFA Program at Pacific University, and lives in Western Oregon.
+Debra’s work has appeared in such journals as Granta, The Sun, American Scholar, Tin House and others, including the New York Times “Modern Love” column.
+Her 2020 essay, “Suffer Me to Pass,” published in VQR, won a Pushcart Prize.
+She lives in Western Oregon.